normj/ServerlessTODOListTutorial/DotnetTryMaterial/DynamoDBModule/CreateTable.md

 # Creating DynamoDB table

-The NuGet package [AWSSDK.DynamoDBv2](https://www.nuget.org/packages/AWSSDK.DynamoDBv2/) is used to access all of the operations the DynamoDB service provides.
-This includes both the control plane API like creating tables as well as the data plane API for putting and getting items from tables.

 ## Create Table

 Before we can start saving TODO lists into DynamoDB we first have to create a table.
-A table does not require a schema but the key attributes must be defined.
+A table does not have a schema but the key attributes must be defined.

 ### Table Key

-A key is made of 2 parts.
+A table key is made of 2 parts.
 The first is a **Hash key** which is used by DynamoDB to partition the data.
 For best performance choose an attribute that evenly distributes the data to avoid having large partitions that can cause hot spots.
 The second part of the key is optional which is a **Range key**.
 The range key can be used to do queries within a hash key.